 A public hearing notice was posted in the San Mateo Daily Journal, the local newspaper with the highest circulation in San Mateo County, 30 days prior to the hearing.
-The notice was also e-mailed to all contracted Older Americans Act (OAA) providers in the service area for PSA 8, including providers that serve those in long-term care, those that are homebound and older adults that have disabilities.
-Providers distributed copies to home-delivered meal participants, posted in their newsletters, and posted the notice on bulletin boards for their program participants.
-To reach noncontracted providers and the community at large, the notice was e-mailed to the New Beginning Coalition membership (a group of contracted and non-contracted providers and community members), the Commissioners on the Commission on Aging and Commission on Disabilities, and to the Help @ Hand Advisory Committee advisory group under Behavioral Health and Recovery Services' Mental Health Services Act.
-The public hearing notice was also posted on the County Health website for 30 days prior to the meeting.
-Lastly, the public hearing was announced by the Planner at community meetings throughout the months of January, February, and March.
+The notice was also e-mailed to all contracted Older Americans Act (OAA) providers in the service area for PSA 8, including providers that serve those in long-term care, those that are homebound and older adults that are disabled.
+Providers were encouraged to distribute copies and to post the notice, as they are able to, for their program participants.
+To reach non-contracted providers and the community at large, the notice was e-mailed to the New Beginning Coalition membership (a group contracted and non-contracted providers and community members) and the Commissioners on the Commission on Aging and Commission on Disabilities.
+The public hearing was announced by the Planner at community meetings throughout the months of January, February, and March

-2. Were proposed expenditures for Program Development (PD) or Coordination (C) discussed? ∑ Yes.
-Go to question #3 ☐ Not applicable, PD and/or C funds are not used.
+2. Were proposed expenditures for Program Development (PD) or Coordination (C) discussed?

+\boxtimes Yes.
+Go to question #3

+Not applicable, PD and/or C funds are not used.
 Go to question #4